 Young graduates in purple robes and caps with yellow tassels file into their high school equivalency graduation ceremony

-Young parents graduate Catholic Charities Boston HiSet Program together.
+Young parents graduate Catholic Charities Boston HiSET Program together.

 For Gislani, a young mother of two boys both under the age of two, the past few years have been anything but predictable.